 Key Takeaways:

-- To revive a wilting hydrangeas, recreate the conditions of the hydrangea’s natural environment with dappled sunlight, shelter from excess winds and water the hydrangeas as often as required so that the soil is evenly moist.
-Apply a layer of mulch to help conserve moisture to help revive the wilted leaves.
+- To revive wilting hydrangeas, recreate the conditions of their natural environment with dappled sunlight, shelter from excess winds, and water the hydrangeas as often as required so that the soil is evenly moist.
+Apply a layer of mulch to help conserve moisture and revive the wilted leaves.

-- The most common reason for wilting hydrangeas is because of dry soil.
-Hydrangeas require consistently moist soil to meet the demand of their large leaves.
-Hydrangeas need to be watered as often as required to ensure the soil is moist to prevent leaves and flowers from wilting.
+- The most common reason hydrangeas wilt is dry soil.
+Hydrangeas require consistently moist soil to support their large leaves.
+To prevent leaves and flowers from wilting, hydrangeas must be watered as often as necessary.

-- The reason for wilting hydrangeas after planting is because of transplant shock.
-The contrast in soil, watering, sunlight and airflow causes the leaves to wilt as a sign of stress.
-The hydrangeas roots need time to establish in the soil after planting, to be able draw up water and revive the wilting leaves.
+- Wilting hydrangeas after planting is caused by transplant shock.
+The contrast in soil, watering, sunlight, and airflow causes the leaves to wilt as a sign of stress.
+The hydrangea roots need time to establish in the soil after planting to draw up water and revive the wilting leaves.